panich76/wave/README.md

 <a href="https://github.com/thedevdojo/wave"><img src="https://img.shields.io/badge/license-MIT-green" alt="License"></a>
 change here</p>

-Wave is a SaaS framework, built with <a href="https://laravel.com">Laravel</a>, that will make building your SaaS application fun and easier than ever before. <a href="https://devdojo.com/wave/docs" target="_blank">View the full docs here</a>.
+Wave is a SaaS framework, built with <a href="https://laravel.com">Laravel</a>, that will make building your SaaS application fun and easier than ever before. <a href="https://devdojo.com/wave/docs" target="_blank">View the full docs here please merge please</a>.

 Wave provides you with all the essential features found in many popular SaaS platforms, allowing you to quickly transform your idea into a profitable SaaS product.
 Here are a handful of features that Wave Provides: